Cerbalus aravaensis: Conservation

 The Sands of Samar, the last remaining sand dunes in the southern Arava region of Israel and home to Cerbalus aravaensis, are disappearing.
 The sands once covered as many as 7 km2, but now cover less than 3 km2 due to re-zoning of areas for agriculture and sand quarries.
 Mining projects on the sands are intended to be renewed in the near future and thus the habitat's future is uncertain.
 Should the Sands of Samar be destroyed, it is unlikely that Cerbalus aravaensis would survive.

+Diet

+The Cerbalus aravaensis mainly eats small invertebrate including beetles.
+The Cerbalus aravaensis is known to eat geckos called Stenodactylus doriae (Middle Eastern short-fingered geckos).